US and Arab partners disagree on the need for a cease-fire as Israeli airstrikes kill more civilians

 Anger over the war and civilian deaths in Gaza sparked large demonstrations in Paris, Washington, London, Pakistan and elsewhere on Saturday.
 "Against apartheid, free Palestinians," a banner in Rome read.

+Turkey said it was recalling its ambassador to Israel for consultations, and Turkish media reported that President Recep Tayyip Erdogan said he could no longer speak to Netanyahu in light of the bombardment.

-Thousands of Israelis protested outside Netanyahu’s official residence in Jerusalem, urging him to resign and calling for the return of roughly 240 hostages held by Hamas.
+Thousands of Israelis protested outside Netanyahu's official residence in Jerusalem, urging him to resign and calling for the return of roughly 240 hostages held by Hamas.
 Netanyahu has refused to take responsibility for the Oct.
-7 attack.

-Turkey announced it was recalling its ambassador to Israel for consultations, and Turkish media reported that President Recep Tayyip Erdogan said he could no longer speak to Netanyahu in light of the bombardment.
+7 attack in southern Israel that killed more than 1,400 people.

+"I find it difficult to understand why trucks with humanitarian aid are going to monsters,” said Ella Ben Ami, whose parents were abducted.
+She called for aid to be halted until the hostages are released.

 Fears continued of a new front opening along Israel's border with Lebanon.
 The Israeli military said it had struck militant cells in Lebanon trying to fire at Israel, as well as an observation post for Hezbollah, an ally of Hamas.
 Throughout the war, Israel and Hezbollah have traded fire almost daily along the border.